raimu/django-xdoc/README.rst

 comming soon...

-xdoc is a document-management-system based on django and mongodb
+xdoc is a document-management-system based on django